 Insights: Evaluate customer behavior in the three months after acquisition (no matter what month or year they were acquired).
 For example, what’s the 90 day LTV of customers the business acquired 1 year ago versus 3 years ago?
 Are you getting better or worse with customer retention?
 To avoid this type of trend, it’s important to stay on top of repurchase rates and AOV in order to keep customers engaged and buying for as long as possible.
-That first three months is critical to determining their long term LTV value.
+That first three months is critical to determining their long-term value.

-LTV by first product (or SKU) purchased: It’s also useful to break out customer lifetime value at the product level, as you may find that customers who buy certain products or categories of products tend to stick around longer and purchase more than average.
+LTV by first product (or SKU) purchased: It’s also useful to break out LTV at the product level, as you may find that customers who buy certain products or categories of products tend to stick around longer and purchase more than average.
 If you can understand some of the characteristics these customers share, you can tailor your marketing to acquire similar customers.
 You also may want to promote those products/product categories more heavily.

-Insights: Analyze customers who bought product X compared to those who didn’t to help you determine which products/product categories lead to higher LTV for a specific time period.
+Insights: Analyze customers who bought product X compared to those who didn’t to help you determine which products/product categories lead to higher CLV for a specific time period.
 With this data update your Acquisition funnel to target customers who buy that product first.
 Acquiring customers that lead to a higher LTV over time gives you more bandwidth to more heavily invest in new customer acquisition and accelerate your growth.

 Insights: You might find that customers acquired through Channel A actually spend more money throughout their lifetime than customers acquired through Channel B. Therefore, while Revenue and ROAS numbers might make Channel B look more successful it’s actually the Channel A customers that are worth the greater investment.
 When you identify the product and channel combinations that lead to a higher LTV you can re-architect your acquisition strategy around what will drive the highest long term value for the brand.